morrisonak/configuration-management/posts/case-studies.md

 ---
 author : "Admin"
 publish_date : "2020-12-26T13:13:48Z"
-description : "Configuration management involves using tools and techniques to plan, organize, and control the changes that occur during the lifecycle of a project.
-In this post, we will discuss some of the tools and techniques that can be used to support configuration management in civil engineering." og:image : "assets/images/next.js.png" tags : ["Civil Engineering", "Configuration Management", "Version control", "Project Management Software", "Simulation and Prototyping"] title : "Tools and Techniques for Configuration Management in Civil Engineering"
+description : "Real-world examples of successful configuration management in civil engineering can provide valuable insights into best practices and lessons learned.
+In this post, we will discuss some case studies of configuration management in civil engineering." og:image : "assets/images/next.js.png" tags : ["Civil Engineering", "Configuration Management", "Version control", "Project Management Software", "Simulation and Prototyping"] title : "Case Studies in Configuration Management in Civil Engineering"
 allow_iframes: true
 cover_html:
 ---